 Have you ever wondered what cities support emerging artists the best?
-If you’re a struggling musician, a fashion photographer or a designer, where should you actually be living, and where are you most likely to find success?
+If you’re a struggling musician, a fashion photographer or a designer, where should you actually be living, and where are you most likely to find success as someone working in a creative field?
 There are some amazing online tests to help you choose locations that are tailored to your specific needs.
 But none of these tests target emerging artists and creative entrepreneurs.
 Let’s be honest, as important as talent and hard work are, they’re not enough unless you can get your foot in the proverbial door.
 In many cities around the world, that door is sealed shut.
 Of course, no place is perfect, and every city has some combination of great and no so great qualities.
 But what we’re looking at here is how those qualities translate to success for emerging artist who don’t have a lot of money to burn, especially those hoping to find success in the fashion industry.
 Let’s have a look at some of these places.

 So, What Are The Best Places To Be an Emerging Artist?